 Maryland State Programmatic General Permit-4 (MDSPGP-4)

-The MDSPGP-4 authorizes work in waters of the United States within the state of Maryland for activities that would cause no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
-This programmatic general permit has been developed in a cooperative effort with the Maryland Department of the Environment (MDE), which has regulatory authority over waters of the State of Maryland.
-The MDSPGP-4 will expire on September 30, 2016.
-To read more about the MDSPGP-4, please visit the Sourcebook.
+MDSPGP-4 (click to access full permit) authorizes work in waters of the United States within the state of Maryland for activities that would cause no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
+This programmatic general permit has been developed in a cooperative effort with the Maryland Department of the Environment (MDE), which has regulatory authority over waters of the state of Maryland.
+MDSPGP-4 will expire Sept.
+30, 2016.
+To read more about MDSPGP-4, please visit the Sourcebook.

 Pennsylvania State Programmatic General Permit-5 (PASPGP-5)